Interview with Colin Deverell

 CJ: This is the letter that confirms that you’ve been made a Chevalier of the Legion d’Honeur.

 CD: That’s right, Nationale, Legion d’Honeur.
 First introduced by Napoleon in 1802 and used extensively during the Battle of Waterloo, 1815.
-He used it for his highest gallantry award.
+He used it, he used it for his highest gallantry award.
 So whether it’s still used as a high gallantry award I don’t know.
-It wasn’t used in the second world war because they gave in you see right at the start.
-But it was used in the First World War, yeah.
+‘Cause it wasn’t used in the second world war because they gave in you see right at the start.
+But it was used in the First World War, oh yeah.

 CJ: So what else keeps you busy nowadays?

 CD: The garden!
 Try to.
 Well I belong to Probus.
-I belong to, I’m the honorary president, honorary president of the Royal British Legion, in Tenterden.
+I belong to, I’m the president of, honorary president of the Royal British Legion, in Tenterden.
 Church too, I go to church so I made lots and lots of friends there.
-We have different little dos from time to time.
+We have different little dos from time to time you know.
 I go to the day centre here on a Tuesday, that’s tomorrow.
-They come and pick me up, they have lunch there.
+They come and pick me up, then I go and have lunch there.

 CJ: You’re living in Tenterden and there’s a heritage railway I think you had some involvement.

 CD: Oh Kent and East Sussex Railway!
-Oh yes!
+Oh my goodness, yes!
 I’d forgotten about that.
-In 1967, we came to live here in 1966 you see, and in 1967 well we heard that there was a railway coming along, didn’t know much about it then, down station road, so we thought we’d go and have a look and they had a couple of little engines down there, one was called Hastings and there was another one down there as well.
-And I went to the meeting, they had meetings to try to get the railway started somehow.
+In 1967, we came to live here in 1966 you see, and in 1967 well we heard that there was a railway coming along, didn’t know much about it then, down Station Road, so we thought we’d go and have a look and they had a couple of little engines down there, one was called Hastings and there was another one down there as well.
+And I went to the meeting, they had meetings you see to try to get the railway started somehow.
 Oh, the rows that went on!
 You know, between the secretary and the president, and the chairman, had different views from each other, you know.
 They were told: if you don’t get your act together you’ll never run a railway.
 Of course you wouldn’t, not like that.
 But eventually it all settled down but interesting meetings.
-I’ve still got [unclear[, upstairs, amazing!
+I’ve still got [unclear] upstairs, amazing!

 CJ: You were volunteering on the railway, you were helping?